Should I use a moisturiser and SPF in the one product, or a moisturiser first and then apply a dedicated SPF?

 • Synthetic chemical preservatives such as parabens and methylisothiazolinone (MIT).

 • Very High SPF which may contribute to a false sense of security and offers little additional benefit, see below SPF chart.

 • Silicones and petrolatum which are occlusive and block pores.

 Sunbathing Dos and Don’ts

 • Apply sunscreen before sun exposure.

 • Apply generously.
-Low application amounts reduce the protection.
-About six teaspoonfuls of sunscreen for the whole body is recommended by the EU as the right amount for an adult.
+Low application amounts reduce protection.
+About six teaspoonfuls of sunscreen for the whole body is recommended by the EU as the correct amount for an adult.

 • Allow sunscreen to be absorbed before putting on clothes, this will help avoid staining.

 • Reapply sunscreen frequently to maintain protection, especially after perspiring or swimming, towels and sand can also rub off sunscreen and reduce its protective qualities.